gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastCompletionTriggeredTime is the recent time when the certificate authority credential rotation completion was
+<p>LastCompletionTriggeredTime is the recent time when the service account key credential rotation completion was
 triggered.</p>
 </td>
 </tr>